 Hormonal Acne: Common Causes and Effective Treatments

-- Hormonal acne in adults, acne that occurs or persists after the age of 25, is more common in women and largely associated with fluctuations in hormone levels.
+- Acne that occurs or persists after the age of 25 is more common in women and largely associated with fluctuations in hormone levels.

 - Adult acne may have other causes in addition to hormone fluctuations, with the most common being stress, diet, and family history.

-- There are a number of over-the-counter and prescription medications used to treat hormonal acne, including oral contraceptives, topical retinoids, and oral or topical antibiotics.
+- There are a number of over-the-counter and prescription medications used to treat these breakouts, including oral contraceptives, topical retinoids, and oral or topical antibiotics.

-- Alternative treatments for hormonal acne include chemical peels, microdermabrasion, topical tea tree oil, and changes in diet.
+- Alternative hormonal acne treatments include chemical peels, microdermabrasion, topical tea tree oil, and changes in diet.